hull/hull-connectors/packages/connectors/hull-hunter/assets/readme.md

 - domain (required if company is not mapped)
 - company (required if domain is not mapped)

-Once successful response from hunter.io is received the connector will save some attributes in it's group (see the list below).
+Once a successful response from hunter.io is received the connector will save some attributes in its group (see the list below).
 The actual top level email address will be stored only if it's found and the score is at least 90.
 In other cases the email and score will be stored in the attributes for further inspection.

 - hunter/enriched_at - saved every time a correct enrichment call is made to Hunter API not matter what was the result
 - hunter/email - saved every time an email address was found
 - hunter/score - saved every time score was returned by Hunter API
+- hunter/error - saved an error was returned from Hunter API